ハタチ基金

 In the near future, even if the towns have recovered, even if the schools are repaired, lost family and friends will not return.
 The children will have a lot of “homework” to get over.
 But without forgetting the pain of the disaster, if there is someone who can keep giving encouragement – “you are not alone” – over the long term, keep providing kindness, we believe this can be the driving force to get through this trial.
 And in turn, with the strength due to overcoming this trial, they can become an adult of strength and kindness, and in turn be an ally to help solve the future challenges society will face.

 Children who have faced hardship and adversity can become stronger and kinder than anyone.
-The growth of children affected by this disaster is this country’s new hope.
+The growth of children living in the stricken area is this country’s new hope.
 With these thoughts in mind, we established this fund to provide on-going support to children.

 We start this fund with its length as the twenty years it takes the infants who were yet to turn one-year-old when the earthquake occurred to be able to greet their coming-of-age ceremony.